 The instructors will teach the various technical means of gathering the information to include case studies of corporate espionage attempts and successes.
 Students will learn which equipment is the most applicable for the given assignment.

-Students will learn how to select instruments for a Go-Bag of espionage equipment and how the instruments are used to conduct a basic counter espionage sweep of executive suites and meeting sites.
-The same scenarios will be used to show the students both the capabilities and limitations of counter espionage equipment.
+Students will learn how to select instruments for a Go-Bag of espionage equipment and how the instruments are used to conduct a basic counter-espionage sweep of executive suites and meeting sites.
+The same scenarios will be used to show the students both the capabilities and limitations of counter-espionage equipment.

-Students will learn all of the above in practical exercises with team and individual applications.
+Students will learn all of the above in practical exercises with a team and individual applications.
 They will graduate from this course with a basic understanding of how to conduct technical surveillance sweeps of physical spaces as well as computer equipment and the legal implications in a corporate environment.

 Cyber Security has become a buzz word in the media for the last 5+ years that has caused a significant amount of interest in either understanding what Cyber is or to educate themselves to prepare for Cyber-Related Incidents.

 Complementing the TSCM course by former Secret Service, Rich Roth, this course will start with the student’s perception of the threat landscape.
 This primer course immerses students in the arena of cyber threats and provides close protection agents with some essential tools to protect their clients without the necessity of years of experience.

 - Integrity safeguards for advance, covert, and private sector operation engagements

 - Audit, Inspect and Evaluate an organization’s Regulatory Compliance

 - Assess an organization Regulatory Risks based on OSINT

 - and enacting emergency communication